Slow Cooker Thai Peanut Chicken (Easy + Flavorful)

-Thai Peanut Chicken made in the slow cooker features tender chicken stewed in a flavorful coconut milk and peanut sauce, served over rice or rice noodles!
+Thai Peanut Chicken made in the slow cooker features tender chicken stewed in a flavorful coconut milk and peanut sauce, garnished with peanuts and cilantro and served over rice, rice noodles, or in lettuce wraps!

 WANT TO SAVE THIS RECIPE?